meshtastic/meshtastic/website/docs/software/plugins/store-forward.md

 * Be able to identify if you're within range of a router.

 * Be able to specify the HOP MAX to reduce airtime.
+Is this necessary?

 * Restrict operation of S&F on the slow channel configurations.

-*/
+* Create a tx queue to prevent the history from being modified in flight.

+* Only allow n-number of requests to the router at any one time.

+* Set number of max messages from the history.

+* Calculate a new channel with 250mhz bandwidth and ~1.5kbit.

 *** Done

+* Disable ACK.
+If the router is within range, so is the requester.

 * Currently the way we allocate messages in the device code is super inefficient.
 It always allocates the worst case message size.
 Really we should dynamically allocate just the # of bytes we need.
 This would allow many more MeshPackets to be kept in RAM.

 * Allow max history to be defined by radioConfig.preferences.store_forward_plugin_records

+* Add a starting to send / finished sending message